SIBO and Histamine Intolerance: Why Gut Bacteria Affect Your Sinuses

 What foods are high in histamine?

-Foods commonly associated with higher histamine levels include aged cheeses, fermented products, cured and smoked meats, certain fish, wine, beer, vinegar, and some fruits including strawberries and citrus.
+Foods commonly associated with higher histamine levels include aged cheeses, fermented products (such as sauerkraut and kimchi), cured and smoked meats, certain fish (especially if not freshly caught), wine, beer, vinegar, and some fruits including strawberries and citrus.
 Individual tolerance can vary considerably.

 Is histamine intolerance the same as mast cell activation syndrome?